Parallel

 ) -> Any

-Get the globally largest number of the velocity cells in ghost layers.
+Get the globally largest number of the velocity cells among all local and ghost quadrants.

 Whether a unified communication size decreases the efficiency noticeably still requires testing.